Admitted Claimant Frequently Asked Questions

 Yes.
 In April 2004 the Board of Directors approved such a benefit.
 Essentially, if a claimant moves into an ADA compliant rental unit of similar size and quality to the former rental unit, the Program will pay the difference.
 However, there is a lifetime benefit maximum of $175,000 and other restrictions and guidelines apply.
 Please see the Program Guidelines for details.

 In its early years, the Program provided “Trust Homes” for claimants.
-These homes are owned by the Program and provided for the claimant’s use.
+The Program owns these homes and provides for the claimant’s use.

 Additionally, for a short period, the Program provided “Cash Grants” for use in purchasing or building a suitable residence for the claimant.

-Primarily due to financial considerations, both of these policies are no longer in effect.
-For the current policy, please see the Program Guidelines which are posted on this website.
+Both of these policies are no longer in effect, primarily due to financial considerations.
+For the current policy, please see the Program Guidelines posted on this website.

 How will I know if the Program changes its Regulations?

-How do I keep abreast with what’s going on with the Birth-Injury Program?
+How do I keep informed about the latest with the Birth-Injury Program?

-As needed, the Program sends out communications to all claimants, usually as a letter.
-Also, a lot of information is posted on this web site.
-All Virginia Birth-Injury Program board meetings are open to the public (however discussion of specific claimant issues is held in closed session).
+The Program regularly communicates with all claimants.
+Also, a lot of information is posted on this website.
+All Virginia Birth-Injury Program board meetings are open to the public (however, discussions of specific claimant issues are held in closed sessions).
 If you plan to attend a board meeting and speak with the board, while not required, we encourage you to let the Executive Director know in advance so that you may be placed on the agenda and to allow sufficient time.

 General Questions